KodiStudios/kodistudios.github.io/docs/website/GitHubMdWebsite.md

 `http://repository-name.github.io`
 Note: new Repository will already contain basic `ReadMe.md` file.

-GitHub recommends publishing website not with `main` branch, but with `gh-pages` branch.
-Thus, in Repository, Create a new Branch called `gh-pages`.
+GitHub recommends publishing website not with `main` branch, but with specially named `gh-pages` branch.
+Let's create this branch:
+In Repository, Create a new Branch called `gh-pages`.

 Configure Repository as GitHub Pages
 Navigate to Settings > Pages